Yieldstreet raises $100M as it mulls going public via SPAC, eyes acquisitions – TechCrunch

 At a very high level, Yieldstreet aims to give consumers access to invest in asset classes outside of the stock market.

 “These are investments that generate passive income.
 For example, we do a bunch of things in real estate such as financing warehouses, multifamily and distribution centers,” Mehere told TechCrunch.
 “We also do art, auto loans or equipment finance.
-These are typically investments done by institutions and what we’re trying to do is really fractionalize them and get them to real estate investors.
+These are typically investments done by institutions and what we’re trying to do is really fractionalize them and get them to retail investors.
 A lot of this stuff is asset-backed and it’s generating cash flow.”

 In an effort to help people understand just exactly what they’re putting their money into, Yieldstreet aims to provide “a ton of investor education,” Mehere added, in the form of content such as articles, blog posts and infographics.